Sex and sex hormone symptoms in women

 Ask your doctor about whether you could use vaginal oestrogen if lubricants and moisturisers do not help.
 These can help to moisturise the vaginal area.
 You can either use a cream, gel, vaginal ring or pessary.
 A pessary is a small pellet that you put inside your vagina, where it gradually dissolves.

 Another treatment for vaginal dryness is a pessary called DHEA.
 It works in a slightly different way to vaginal oestrogen.
 Your doctor or nurse would need to prescribe this.
-It is different to the DHEA supplement available online, which is not licensed for use in the UK.
+It is different to the DHEA supplement available online.

 Hormone replacement therapy (HRT)